conivek/wisdumb/README.md

   - Docker image build.
   - Store artifacts using GitHub Packages.
 - Deploy
-  - Helm chart.
+  - Package using a Helm chart.
-  - Deploy chart to local Kubernetes cluster using FluxCD.
+  - Deploy Helm chart to local Kubernetes cluster using FluxCD.

 ## Build and Run